A Guide for Parents of Uninvolved Grown Children

 Talk & engage them in conversations.

 The primary principle of being attached to anyone is to have conversations with them.
 Your goal as a parent should not just be to be around your children, but you also have to engage them in conversations, discussions, and activities.
-If you’ve been not so involved with your grown children before, this idea might be a problem for you.
-However, there’re plenty of simple ways to do it.
+If you’ve not been so involved with your grown children before, this idea might be a problem for you.
+However, there are plenty of simple ways to do it.

 For example, let’s say you planned dinner with your kids.
-On the dining table, try not to engage with your phone and instead ask your children how their day was, and how the school went.
+On the dining table, try not to engage with your phone; instead, ask your children how their day was and how school went.
 How prepared they are for their basketball game next week, etc.

 These small conversation-kicking topics can make a huge difference in clearing your way to engage with your children.
 When trying to kick a conversation with your children, one tip is to make sure it’s not just you who’s talking.